 This could be vintage, family furniture, china or table decor, etc., among many ideas.
 Or it could be a new piece that is meant to become a family heirloom.
-Meaning that it was purchased with the future in mind.
+Meaning that they purchased it with the future in mind.

 - Want to find a unique venue that reflects their personality as well as honors their family history.

-This is part of another growing trend of having weddings in very meaningful locations like a childhood home, family church, favorite park, or outdoor space.
+This is part of another growing trend of having weddings in significant locations like childhood homes, family churches, favorite parks, or outdoor spaces.
 Wedding planners and vendors working with couples in this area have an opportunity to help couples think outside of the box here.

 - Love all things nostalgic — even fragrances.

 Scentful florals that create an immersive experience and build treasured memories with family and friends are high on the priority list.
-Some couples are even selecting flowers that can then be planted in their own gardens afterward.
+Some couples are even selecting flowers that they can then plant in their own gardens afterward.

 - Want to engage their wedding guests in a meaningful way.

-Grandmillennials are doing activities such as a community candle service where everyone gets a candle as they arrive and at the end of the ceremony everyone passes the candlelight along until everyone’s candle is lit.
+Grandmillennials are doing activities such as a community candle service where everyone gets a candle as they arrive.
+At the end of the ceremony, everyone passes the candlelight along until everyone’s candle is lit.
 It’s simply about finding authentic ways for everyone to participate.

 HOW WEDDING PROS CAN WORK WITH GRANDMILLENNIALS

 It’s important to keep in mind why the grandmillennial likes what they like.
 Remember what we’ve talked about.
-Grandmillennials have an appreciation for the past and an eye towards the future.
+Grandmillennials have an appreciation for the past and an eye for the future.
 They appreciate things that last and longevity.
-This is part of who they are and it speaks to both their nostalgic nature as well as their eco-conscious side that wants to steward the world for future generations.
+This is part of who they are, and it speaks to both their nostalgic nature and their eco-conscious side that wants to steward the world for future generations.